DudiZaguri/KnightsTour/README.md

 * IndexWithSvg.html (Not completed) - Basically the same as index.html but with SVG line and not dots. currently there is a problem with "X" and "Y" coordinates relatively to the board.

-Note: Chessboard movements are dealayed with 800 milliseconds.
+Note: Chessboard movements are delayed with 800 milliseconds.